If you’re interested in using birth control to help prevent pregnancy, your doctor may suggest Nexplanon.

 Below are some common questions about Nexplanon’s dosage.

 - Will I need to use Nexplanon long term?
-Nexplanon is approved by the Food and Drug Administration (FDA) use up to 3 years of use.
+Nexplanon is approved by the Food and Drug Administration (FDA) for up to 3 years of use.
 You can continue treatment with Nexplanon by having a new implant inserted.

 - How long does Nexplanon take to work?
 Nexplanon begins working right away after it’s inserted.
 But you may need to use another kind of birth control for a short time, depending on a few factors.
 To learn more, see the “Ask a pharmacist” section below.